Florin-L/tictactoe/README.md

 Some considerations regarding the "architecture"/"design" used in this proof-of-concept so far:

-- the "game server" extends a root object and publishes methods to be called by the clients (the human players) to initiate and play a game (createGame, makeMove) or subscribe to and unsubscribe from the game events (addListener and removeListener respectively);
+- the "game server" extends a root object and publishes the methods to be called by the clients (the human players) to initiate, play a game (createGame, makeMove) and subscribe to/unsubscribe from the game events (addListener and removeListener respectively);
 - the components inside the game server are loosely coupled and use signals and handlers to communicate between (through PyDispatch);
 - the AI player runs in a separate process which is created by invoking the function reactor.spawnProcess;
 - the AI player process communicates with the game server process through stdin and stdout (StandardIO);